moonshine-ai/moonshine/moonshine/demo/README.md

 wget https://huggingface.co/UsefulSensors/moonshine/resolve/main/onnx/tiny/cached_decode.onnx
 ```

-### 3. Run the demo
+## Running the demo

 First, check that your microphone is connected and that the volume setting is not muted in your host OS or system audio drivers.
+Then, run the script:

 ``` shell
 python3 moonshine/moonshine/demo/live_captions.py
 ```

+By default, this will run the demo with the Moonshine base ONNX model.
+Supported arguments are `moonshine_base_onnx` and `moonshine_tiny_onnx`.

-Speak in English language to the microphone and observe live captions in the terminal.
+When running, speak in English language to the microphone and observe live captions in the terminal.
 Quit the demo with `Ctrl+C` to see a full printout of the captions.

 An example run on Ubuntu 24.04 VM on MacBook Pro M2 with Moonshine base ONNX
-model.
+model:

 ```console
 (env_moonshine_demo) parallels@ubuntu-linux-2404:~$ python3 moonshine/moonshine/demo/live_captions.py
 Error in cpuinfo: prctl(PR_SVE_GET_VL) failed